EXACTsports/roster-project/README.md

 # Roster Data Scraping Project

+> :warning: **Please fork this repository**: Create a fork of this repository and then submit a pull request when you are ready for us to review it.

 We are exploring the idea of scraping college team rosters for information on their current athletes.
 For this project, you will receive a spreadsheet of collete team rosters.
 You'll import those rosters into the `rosters` table.
 You'll then write a command that will scrape those rosters and extract as much information about the athletes on the rosters as